 Serving was a key factor in both matches for the Irish.
-Against Purdue-Calumet, the Irish threw 13 serves out of bounds or into the net received power serving by both Mo Morin and Josie Maternowski.
-The heatern Michigan College. two connected for an 80 percent success rate and a total of five clean aces.
+Against Purdue-Calumet, the Irish threw 13 serves out of bounds or into the net and ended up losing the match.
+Against Bethel, Notre Dame received power serving by both Mo Morin and Josie Maternowski.
+The two connected for an 80 percent success rate and a total of five clean aces.